These 130,000 deaths cannot be explicitly linked to austerity

 There is no clear way of knowing how much austerity contributed to this slow in decline.
 You can read a more in-depth look at the issue in our previous post from June.

 This article is part of our work fact checking potentially false pictures, videos and stories on Facebook.
 You can read more about this—and find out how to report Facebook content—here.
-For the purposes of that scheme, we’ve rated this claim as mixed because we cannot explicitly link the 130,000 deaths to austerity.
+For the purposes of that scheme, we’ve rated this claim as mixture because we cannot explicitly link the 130,000 deaths to austerity.